-- The data controller is [Piers Midwinter] with its registered office in [Best Language, ul.
-Wladyslawa Reymonta 1/12, Opole 45-065, Poland], entered in the Register of Entrepreneurs under KRS number: , for which the register is kept by the Court [name of court, place, name of the department], Economic Department of the National Court Register, NIP: , Regon: .
+- The registered office in Opole, Poland.
 Data protection is carried out in accordance with the requirements of the generally applicable law, and their storage takes place on secured servers.
 Contact with the website administrator is possible via the contact form

-- Every data subject has the right to access data, rectify, delete or limit processing, the right of opposition, the right to file a complaint to Piers Midwinter
+- Every data subject has the right to access data, rectify, delete or limit processing, the right of opposition, the right to file a complaint to the owner.

 - Contact with the person supervising the processing of personal data in the organisation of the Service Provider is possible by electronic means via the contact form